 \section{Related Work}

-Diversity is considered intuitively as the difference among individual members in an ensemble, with several alternative names as dependence, orthogonality or complementarity~\cite{kuncheva2003diversity, zhou2012ensemble}.
-In this section, we introduce existing methods to generate diverse individual classifiers.
+Diversity is considered intuitively as the difference among individual members in an ensemble, with several alternative names such as dependence, orthogonality, or complementarity~\cite{kuncheva2003diversity, zhou2012ensemble}.
+In this section, we introduce existing methods to generate diverse individual classifiers in ensemble learning.
 Then we describe existing methods to measure diversity in ensemble learning.
 Finally, we summarize some research about the crucial role diversity plays in ensemble learning.